amulyabaral/amulyabaral/README.md

+Hey there!
-Hi, I’m @amulyabaral!
-I am in my 2nd year of MSc Biotechnology at INN, Norway.
-Although most things in the broader biotech field interest me, I do have to admit that I am particularly hooked to molecular biology, Antimicrobial Resistance and Omics.
-I’m currently learning metagenomics and programming in Python and R. 📫 Send me an e-mail at amulyabaral2@gmail.com !
+I am a second-year student of Master's in Biotechnology at INN, Norway.
+Although most things in the broader biotech field interest me, I do have to admit that I am particularly hooked to Omics, Microbiology and Molecular Biology.
+I’m currently learning Metagenomics and programming in Python 🐍 and R. 📫 Send me an e-mail at amulyabaral2@gmail.com !